Shinigami-98/arch/README.md

 ## Usage

 1. Boot into the Arch Linux live environment
-2. Clone this repository: `git clone https://github.com/yourusername/arch-install-scripts.git`
+2. Clone this repository: `git clone https://github.com/shinigami/arch`
-3. Navigate to the project directory: `cd arch-install-scripts`
+3. Navigate to the project directory: `cd arch`
 4. Make the main script executable: `chmod +x main.sh`
 5. Run the installation script: `./main.sh`
 6. Follow the interactive prompts to customize your installation